CiroBurro/NeoMatrix/README.md

 ## TODO List
 - [ ] **Implement more optimizers**: Adam, RMSprop, Adagrad.
+- [ ] **Add examples**: Implementation linear, logistic, and softmax regression, and a simple neuralnetwork
 - [ ] **Save and Load Models**: Functionality to serialize and deserialize trained models.
 - [ ] **Advanced Documentation**: Create more detailed documentation with examples and tutorials.
 - [ ] **Add evaluation metrics**: Accuracy, Precision, Recall, F1-score.